arananegra/webpack-module/README.md

 If you take the generated prod. bundle and serve it using a static server with https enabled and then navigate to that same web using Chrome, it will ask you if you want to add the app to the homescreen 📲

-You can check that the service worker and the manifest are loaded using the dev tools -> Application tab -> Service Workes | Manifest
+You can check that the service worker and the manifest are loaded using the dev tools -> Application tab -> Service Workers | Manifest.